AleksanderRDL/P8-Aleks-Fork/Aleks-Sprint/range-objective-redesign.md

   gaps.
 - `ShapeScore` currently rewards retained path-length coverage; it is not a full geometric route-fidelity metric.

+Potential future components or replacements:

+- route-fidelity error inside the query, such as local SED/PED or distance from original in-query points to the simplified in-query polyline
+- gap coverage, which penalizes large time or distance gaps even when first and last in-query points are retained
+- per-ship minimum interpretability, which rewards enough retained points per queried ship rather than only one retained point
+- turn/change-point preservation, especially heading, speed, or course changes inside the query
+- entry/exit interpolation quality, approximating where trajectories cross the query boundary between AIS samples instead of only retaining sampled boundary-adjacent points
+- traffic-pattern coverage, measuring whether dense groups, crossings, or route alternatives remain understandable inside the query result

 Therefore the redesign should follow two tracks: